 Mady is a junior studying Elementary Education.
 She grew up in Eagle Mountain, Utah but has lived in several different states.
 She served an LDS mission in Brazil speaking Portuguese.
 She enjoys the outdoors, hiking, spending time with friends and family, and reading.

 Matt grew up in Draper, Utah and is a senior at BYU studying International Relations.
 He served an LDS mission in California speaking Hmong, and has since helped conduct ethnographic research on Hmong communities in Vietnam, China, and France.
 Matt is passionate about data-driven policy and legislation, and is excited to pursue further education in public policy once graduated from BYU.
 His hobbies outside of school and work include traveling abroad to experience new cultures and throwing on some running shoes for a long run.

 Bailey is a senior in the Elementary Education program here at BYU.
 She served an LDS mission in the Philippines speaking Tagalog and loves finding opportunities to speak it.
 Newly married to her one true love (who also happens to be a student at the University of Utah), she enjoys music—especially singing, writing, and also dabbles occasionally in various art projects.
 Bailey is passionate about learning and hopes to continue her education by earning a gifted and talented endorsement after her graduation this coming spring.

-Taylor Allred is from a small town in Vermont called Bristol.
-He spent a lot of his time participating in music and theater at school and enjoys learning languages, especially Japanese.
-He served a mission in the Japan Tokyo South mission and having fallen in love with computers and programming in high school is now studying Computer Science at BYU.
-He hopes one day to become a Software Engineer and use computers to solve problems and create enjoyable user experiences.
+Nick Lund is from a small town in Michigan called Sturgis.
+He enjoys spending time camping, playing soccer, and learnings Jiu-Jitsu.
+He served a mission in the Mexico City Southeast mission.
+Nick fell in love with computers and programming in high school and is now studying Information Technology at BYU.
+He hopes one day to become a Cyber Security Analyst and protect businesses from customer identity theft.